Surface Contamination Removal

 Weathering

-Pollutants within the atmosphere, can over time cause glass to become pitted.
+Pollutants within the atmosphere, can over time cause the glass to become pitted.
 These cavities are then filled with particles of dust.